Vaginismus is when the vagina suddenly tightens up when you try to insert something into it. It can be painful and upsetting, but it can be treated.

 If you're in a relationship, you can choose to involve your partner.

-Treatment is usually effective and you may see progress in a matter of weeks.
+Treatment usually works and you may see progress in a matter of weeks.

 Sometimes vaginismus is mistaken for a physical problem with your vagina, which can lead to needless surgery.
 Very few cases of vaginismus require surgery.